When the GCSE grading system had an overhaul in 2017, it changed grades from letters to numbers. Here's what it all means...

-Starting this summer, GCSE grades A* to G in England will be phased out in favour of a new grade scale numbered from 9 to 1, with 9 being the highest grade.
+GCSE grades A* to G in England have been replaced by a new grade scale numbered from 9 to 1, with 9 being the highest grade.

 English Language, English Literature and Mathematics will be the first qualifications in 2017 to get the new grading system.
 They were first taught from September 2015 so will be coming to fruition this summer.